chef/chef-web-docs/content/ctl_chef_client.md

-the Chef Infra Server, rebuilding the node object, expanding the run-list, getting the necessary cookbook files, resetting node attributes, identifying the resources, and building the resource collection, but does not include mapping each resource to a provider or configuring any part of the system.
+the Chef Infra Server, rebuilding the node object, expanding the run-list, getting the necessary cookbook files, resetting node attributes, identifying the resources, and building the resource collection, but doesn't include mapping each resource to a provider or configuring any part of the system.

 {{< note >}}

-why-run mode is not a replacement for running cookbooks in a test environment that mirrors the production environment.
-Chef uses why-run mode to learn more about what is going on, but also Kitchen on developer systems, along with an internal OpenStack cloud and external cloud providers for more thorough testing.
+why-run mode isn't a replacement for running cookbooks in a test environment that mirrors the production environment.
+Chef uses why-run mode to learn more about what's going on, but also Kitchen on developer systems, along with an internal OpenStack cloud and external cloud providers for more thorough testing.